Managing a Joint Credit Card Account

 Tips for Sharing a Credit Card With Someone Else

 You might get a joint credit card account with a spouse, partner, or even a child to simplify bill paying, to merge your lives, or to help that person get a better credit score.
 Managing a joint credit card account isn’t always easy.
 You have to discuss everything you’d automatically decide when you have your own credit account.

-Co-Signer Vs. Authorized User
+Co-Signer vs. Authorized User

 To share a credit card account, you can add a second person as an authorized user or as a joint account holder, also known as a co-signer.
 An authorized user isn’t legally responsible for making payments on the credit card but can make purchases on the account.
 Joint account holders are equally liable for making credit card payments.
 Both options have benefits.
 Before deciding which to choose, carefully consider your own situation.

 Some banks report the activity of authorized users to the credit bureaus, so parents who want to help their children build credit sometimes will add them as authorized users to their accounts.
 Or, if one spouse has a low credit rating, the partner with the higher rating might add the other as an authorized user for the same purpose.
-Not all card issuers report the activity of authorized users to credit bureaus this, so be sure to confirm their practices before adding someone to your account.
+Not all card issuers report the activity of authorized users to credit bureaus, so be sure to confirm their practices before adding someone to your account.

 Joint accounts are more common in relationships that involve equal financial responsibilities.
 Credit card issuers typically do not allow a joint account holder to be added after an account already exists, so both parties need to apply at the same time.
 Both parties share in the benefits and responsibilities just as they would with a joint bank account.

 Managing a joint credit card is easier when both account holders have similar spending habits and financial goals.